JuliaLang/Juleps/GcExtensions.md

 allocations and deallocations in a data structure of its own if needed.
 An example of this can be seen in the `gcext` test, where we use a balanced tree to track allocations.

+Note that registering such callbacks will only track allocations that occur *after* the callbacks have been set.
+We assume here that the client is only interested in tracking its own objects that may be stored in opaque stack frames, but not other Julia objects that may be passed in from Julia calls.
+If the client needs to track *all* allocations, then the callbacks *must* be registered before calling `jl_init()`.

 *Performance impact:* The overhead for the callbacks should be minimal, especially since the cost of allocating large objects through the system